The Difference Between Physics, Metaphysics, Science, and Pseudoscience

 Introduction to Metaphysics

 TIP: Metaphysics may include God as a subject, but it is no way restricted to this, nor does every metaphysical branch deal with God.
-In general you’ll find the Greeks less focused on God and more focused on virtue, while you’ll find the European philosophers more interested in theology and ontology in their metaphysical classics.
+In general you’ll find the Greeks less focused on God and more focused on moral virtue, while you’ll find the European philosophers more interested in theology and ontology in their metaphysical classics.

 What is Metaphysics?